Bluechai03/luna-vpn-page/README.md

 # luna-vpn-landing-page
-A responsive website to a fictional VPN service
+A responsive website for a fictional VPN service